rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 Starting today, and for the next few weeks, we'll be looking at `Dialog` windows of various types.
 We'll get started with one of the simpler ones, the AboutDialog, but to make it more interesting, we'll toss in a `Pixbuf`.

-Let's get going by checking out…
+Let's get going by checking out...

 ### The Imports